romaricdrigon/MetaYaml/README.md

 * If you want to use the YamlLoader, you will need the Symfony component [Yaml](https://github.com/symfony/Yaml) (standalone component, does not require Symfony2).
 * To run the tests, you'll need [atoum](https://github.com/mageekguy/atoum).

-To install all these packages, the easiest is to use composer: put [composer.phar](http://getcomposer.org) in root folder, and then run `./composer.phar --update`
+To install all these packages, the easiest way is to use [composer](http://getcomposer.org): put composer.phar in root folder, and then run `./composer.phar --update`

 ## Basic usage

-You have to create a SchemaValidator object, and then pass it both the schema as a multidimensional php array and your data :
+You have to create a SchemaValidator object, and then pass it both the schema and your data as multidimensional php arrays:
 ```php
 $schema = new SchemaValidator();
 $schema->validate($schema, $data);
 ```

-You can use any of the provided loaders to obtain these arrays (yep, you can validate Xml using a schema in a Yaml file !).
+You can use any of the provided loaders to obtain these arrays (yep, you can validate Xml using a schema from an Yaml file!).

-Some loader examples :
+Some loader examples:
 ```php
 // create one loader object
 $loader = new JsonLoader(); // Json (will use php json_decode)